 - She can also sing and play guitar as part of a service.

-Availability: Spring, summer and fall, within 200 miles of Toledo, OH.
+Availability: Speaking availability negotiable within 3 months notice within 200 miles of Toledo, OH.

 Fee arrangements: According to UUMA guidelines. (see the main page for details)

 Contact: Email Melissa Jeter at melissacjeter [at] gmail [dot] com